Tuesday, August 20, 2019

 Marie Betts Bartlett, author of The Little Yellow Trolley Car

 I liked this book.
 For me, it was one of those books that stays with you, nudging thoughts of historical values contained within the storyline that takes place in the early 1900s along with deftly woven articulate text that pertains to scientific concepts such as electricity, interurban trolleys, political turbulence, women's suffrage, and WW1.
-Author, Jean Flahive is masterful at pulling the reader into her story during this notable time period.
+Author, Jean Flahive is masterful at pulling the reader into her story during this notable time.
 Her realism wraps itself around the life of a young spontaneous Maine farm girl who dreams big!
 The believable tale kept me reading well into the night and then sharing much of the historical and scientific frameworks with my husband; a 6th-grade science teacher.
 Our lively discussions prompted him to place this book on his classroom reading list.

 Lyn Smith, Reading Specialist, Pre-K-2, Kennebunk Elementary School, Kennebunk, Maine